espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 4. OpenOCD server is launched in the background and the output is shown in menu `View` -> Output -> ESP-IDF.
 By default it will be launched using localhost, port `4444` for Telnet communication, port `6666` for TCL communication and port `3333` for gdb.

-> **NOTE:** The user can start or stop the OpenOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the visual studio code status bar.
+> **NOTE:** You can start or stop the OpenOCD from Visual Studio Code using the **ESP-IDF: OpenOCD Manager** command or from the `OpenOCD Server (Running | Stopped)` button in the visual studio code status bar.

-> **NOTE:** The user can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
+> **NOTE:** You can modify `openocd.tcl.host` and `openocd.tcl.port` configuration settings to modify these values.
 You can also set `idf.openOcdDebugLevel` to lower or increase (0-4) the messages from OpenOCD in the OpenOCD output.
 Please review [ESP-IDF Settings](../SETTINGS.md) to see how to modify these configuration settings.

 5. The [Eclipse CDT GDB Adapter](https://github.com/eclipse-cdt-cloud/cdt-gdb-adapter) is launched in the background and the output is shown in the Debug Console.
 This adapter is a proxy between Visual Studio Code, configured toolchain GDB and OpenOCD server.
 Please review [Debugging](../DEBUGGING.md) for more information how to customize the debugging behavior by modifying launch.json arguments.